Euro zone bond yields fall, junk CDS surges to pandemic levels on growth risks | Business

 "It increasingly feels like the inflation narrative is giving way to recession as the main focus of markets."
 Month-end flows into bond markets and upcoming flows from German bonds in July may also be supporting bonds, Bouvet said.
 Bond yields move inversely with prices.

 In other signs of recession fears, the iTraxx Europe crossover index, which measures the cost of insuring exposure to sub-investment grade European corporate high yield bonds, rose above 600 basis points for the first time since April 2020.
+It later pared gains to trade at 585.7 bps.
 It has risen rapidly from around 430 bps at the start of the month.

 A similar CDS index for investment-grade debt has also risen sharply, to 122 bps, the highest since March 2020.
 "Liquidity in corporate credit markets is poor, very poor," Andrew Balls, global chief investment officer for fixed income at PIMCO, told a media webinar.